alighasemi889/GitCollab/README.md

 Backup with Stash: Use git stash to save work-in-progress before switching branches.

-## 📜 License
+# 📜 License

-🗣️ MIT License © 2025.
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+🗣️ MIT License © 2025This project is licensed under the MIT License.
+See the LICENSE file for details.

----

-## ✨ Contribute
+✨ Contribute

-🗣️ Made with 💻 and ☕ for efficient team collaboration!
-Feel free to fork, contribute, or suggest improvements via Pull Requests!
+🗣️ Made with 💻 and ☕ for efficient team collaboration!Feel free to fork, contribute, or suggest improvements via Pull Requests!